formschema/native/README.md

 </script>
 ```

-## Render a Textarea
+## Render a Textarea Element

-Add a `text/*` media types to a string schema to render a Textarea.
+Add a `text/*` media types to a string schema to render a Textarea element.

 **Example schema.json**